 Pensacola Wrongful Death Lawyer

 If someone else’s negligence causes an accident that ended the life of your loved one, you may have a wrongful death claim against that person.
 While taking legal action may not be a priority for those who have lost a loved one, it is important for survivors of the decedent to consider retaining a wrongful death lawyer as soon as possible.
 In addition to the significant emotional trauma of having a loved one pass away, families may also face considerable financial difficulties without the support of the deceased.
 The compensation provided by a wrongful death lawsuit can help ease this financial burden.
-The wrongful death attorneys at Michael E. Fenimore, P.A. have a long history of recovering compensation that recognizes the value of the deceased and helps the surviving family recover from their loss.
+A wrongful death lawyer at Michael E. Fenimore, P.A. in Florida has a long history of recovering compensation that recognizes the value of the deceased and helps the surviving family recover from their loss.

 If you have lost a loved one unexpectedly, fill out our free, no-obligation case review form today to see if we can help.

 What Is A Wrongful Death Claim?

 A wrongful death claim is a lawsuit filed by the surviving family members or loved ones of an individual who was killed due to the negligent or intentional actions of another person or entity.
 This lawsuit is brought against the person, persons, or entity responsible for the death.

 In Florida, family members of the deceased are permitted to file a wrongful death suit seeking monetary damages.
 The wrongful death suit is designed to provide compensation for relatives who depended upon the deceased for financial and emotional support.

 Elements Of A Wrongful Death Case

 Wrongful death occurs when negligence, recklessness, or deliberate behavior results in a fatality.
 Negligence is defined as the failure of an individual to act as a reasonably prudent person would have under similar circumstances.

 To bring a wrongful death lawsuit, you must establish the following elements or your case may be dismissed: